elocremarc/Plantbox/README.md

 You need to have a raspberry Pi with the latest version of Rasbian/Noobs up and running before you begin this guide.
 If you haven't done so already follow the offical guide to get up and running. https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up
 ### SSH into Your Pi.
-If you have your Raspberry Pi up and running with a keyboard and mouse and monitor your can ditch these and finish the rest of the project using SSH on your personal computer.
-Make sure it is connected to your local wifi network first.
-Open terminal so you can find the IP address of your raspberry pi using the following command.
+It is way easier to controll your Pi from your personal Computer using SSH.
+Make sure the pi is connected to your local wifi network first.
+Open terminal in your Pi so you can find the IP address of your raspberry pi using the following command.
 ```
 $ ifconfig
 ```
-Once you find your ip adress you can open up Terminal in Mac/Linux and Command Prompt for Windows and start a SSH session typing the following command.
+Once you find your ip adress you can unplug the Pi's keyboard mouse and monitor becuse the rest will be dont through SSH.
+Open up Terminal in Mac/Linux and Command Prompt for Windows and start a new SSH session typing the following command.
 ```
 $ SSH pi@ip.address.of.your.pi
 ```